About Crime Free

 assistance with on-going and regularly updated Crime Free Programs.

-Do not rely on our site for legal advice because the laws are constantly changing!!
-When we learn about the laws changing, we change our training accordingly.
+Do not rely on our website for legal advice.
+The laws are constantly changing!
+Whenever we learn about the laws changing, we change our training accordingly.
 Any old Crime Free Program materials (based on old laws) do not represent our current Crime Free Program training.

-We advise our instructors NOT to use those (and other) pejorative terms.
+We teach and advise our instructors NOT to use those (and other) pejorative terms.

 (Now-President) Biden's 1993 comments on "PREDATORS"